 I can’t help but gonna ask it.
 Isn’t it the cutest audio gear that you have ever seen?
 The TC44C is so tiny, that its height is barely longer than ddHiFi’s own 2.5mm to 4.4mm adapter.

-ddHiFi TC44C comes with dual Cirrus Logic CS43131 DAC chips for converting the digital data to analogue sound.
-This is the first time that I review a unit with Cirrus Logic SOC, except for the old motherboards in PCs but those were simple DACs for simple tasks.
+ddHiFi TC44C comes with dual Cirrus Logic CS43131 DAC chips for converting digital data to analog sound.
+This is the first time that I have reviewed a unit with Cirrus Logic SOC, except for the old motherboards in PCs but those were simple DACs for simple tasks.
 High-quality (fidelity) solutions started after Cirrus Logic acquired Wolfson Microelectronics in 2014.

 The CS43131 DAC chip is one of the two flagship-level offers from Cirrus Logic with the CS43198.
 The specs difference between CS43198 and CS43131 are actually very small.
 Most numbers like Dynamic Range, THD+N, sample rate etc are basically identical between the two.
 The difference is really in that CS43198 is a DAC-only chip while CS43131 is a DAC+AMP chip with a built-in headphone AMP section.
 More on the power output later.

 The 4.4mm headphone socket has many pins, so opening holes on the circuit board may seriously affect the circuit’s wiring.
 The circuit board design of TC44C simplifies the wiring by separating the socket from the mainboard.
 Moreover, OCC copper is for connection and lead-free soldering tin with 3% silver for soldering is used.